QuantEcon/lecture-python.myst/lectures/kesten_processes.md

 %time data = generate_draws().block_until_ready()
 ```

-We can also use Numba with `for` loops:
+We can also use Numba with `for` loops to generate the observations (replicating the results we obtained with JAX):

 ```{code-cell} ipython3
 from numba import njit, prange